lore-blog/lore-blog.github.io/_posts/2019-10-31-learn-new-skill.md

 ---
 layout: post
-title: 'Learn a New Skill and Then Master it'
+title: "Learn a New Skill and Then Master it"
 thumbnail: assets/images/articles/thumbs/new-skill1.jpg
-featured: true
+featured: false
 type: blog
 ---